-Thousands of years before Walnut Canyon was established as a national monument, the canyon landscape was the homeland for the ancestors of today’s Hopi, Zuni, Havasupai, Hualapai, Yavapai, Navajo, Apache and Paiute people.
-The Walnut Canyon Rock Images Virtual Tour formally acknowledges past and present traditionally-associated communities.
+Thousands of years before Walnut Canyon was established as a national monument, the canyon landscape was the homeland for the ancestors of today’s Hopi, Zuni, Havasupai, Hualapai, Yavapai, Navajo, Apache and Paiute peoples.
+The Walnut Canyon Rock Images Virtual Tour formally acknowledges past and present traditionally associated communities.

-Walnut Canyon National Monument is a part of the Flagstaff Area National Monuments, which also includes Wupatki National Monument and Sunset Crater National Monument.
-Established in 1915 by President Woodrow Wilson’s proclamation, the purpose of Walnut Canyon National Monument is
+Walnut Canyon National Monument is a part of the Flagstaff Area National Monuments, which also includes Wupatki National Monument and Sunset Crater Volcano National Monument.
+Established in 1915 by President Woodrow Wilson’s proclamation, the purpose of Walnut Canyon National Monument is:

 To preserve and protect ancient Northern Sinagua cliff dwellings, pit houses, and other cultural resources found in the canyon’s deeply incised and meandering topography.
 Perched on natural promontories and nestled in alcoves, these resources, of great ethnographic, scientific, and educational importance, provide public inspiration and enjoyment.